-Indeed, if we dispense for a moment with those negative aspects of man's character which are secondary or relative to the miracle and perfection of His creation, we witness only the beautiful symmetry and proportion of the cosmos in its entirety and the amazing beneficence of the Creator.
-Words are not able to describe this beauty since they themselves are part of this world of beauty.
+Indeed, if we dispense for a moment with those negati~ aspects of man's character which are secondary or relative I the miracle and perfection of His creation, we witness only it beautiful symmetry and proportion of the cosmos in ii entirety and the amazing beneficence of the Creator.

-In reality the above-mentioned verses awake man to an awareness of the relative nature of beauty and ugliness; they invite him to a comprehension of absolute beauty and prepare him for an understanding of creation as a whole.

-In fact, there are Qur'anic verses which explain or comment upon the different aspects of creation in the universe, either as isolated individual examples or as groupings and classes.
-Each creation, whether a single manifestation or joined to a larger structure and patterning, is a sign and indication of God.
+Word is not able to describe this beauty since they themselves ai part of this world of beauty.
+In reality the above-mentioned verses awake man to a awareness of the relative nature of beauty and ugliness; the invite him to a comprehension of absolute beauty and prepaid him for an understanding of creation as a whole.
+In fact, their are Qur'anic verses which explain or comment upon it different aspects of creation in the universe, either as isolate individual examples or as groupings and classes.

-Whichever way we regard creation, it all points to the existence of God.

-This way of understanding or seeing the universe and its signs, leads to an appreciation of the stupendous beauty which encircles the whole world and allows us to realize that it is His beauty, emanating from the domain of His power, and made visible in the signs of the skies and the earth.
-Each aspect of the cosmos lends beauty and dimension to everything surrounding it, yet at the same time it is insignificant in relation to the whole.
+Each creation, whether a single manifestation or joined to a large~ structure and patterning, is a sign and indication of Which ever way we regard creation, it all points to existence of God.
+This way of understanding or seeing the universe and its signs, leads to an appreciation of the stupendous beauty which encircles the whole world and allows us to realize that it is H beauty, emanating from the domain of His power, and made visible in the signs of the skies and the earth.
+Each aspect the cosmos lends beauty and dimension to everything surrounding it, yet at the same time it is insignificant in relation to the whole.

-The Qur'an affirms in other verses that perfection and beauty manifest themselves from the domain of his power; thus He says in chapter 40:65 "He is the Living One, there is no god save Him," and in 2:165 "... power belongs completely to God," and in 4:139, "Truly all power belongs to God," and "He is the knower, the All-Powerful."
-On another occasion we read "And He is the Hearer, the Seer," and in 20:8, "Allah!
+The Qur'an affirms in other verses that perfection and beauty manifest himself from the domain of his power thus He says in chapter XL: 65 "He is the Living One.
+There is god save Him," and in 11:165 ". power belongs completely God," and in IV:139, "Truly all power belongs to God," and "I am the knower, the All-Powerful " On another occasion we read "And He is the Hearer, the Seer," and in XX: eight, "Allah!
 There is no god save Him.
-His are the most beautiful names."

-We realize from these verses that the beauty which manifests itself in the visible world has its reality in the domain of His power and grandeur.
+His are the most beau4ful names. " We realize from these verses that the beauty, which manifests itself in the visible world, has its reality in the domain of His power and grandeur.
 All other beauty, all other power, is illusory or metaphorical of His power.
 In affirmation of this explanation, the Qur'an states that the beauty and perfection created by man is limited and temporal but that of God boundless and eternal.
 God emphasizes that all creation is from Him and under His power.
-In chapter 54:49, "Truly we have created everything by measure" and in the chapter 15:21, "And there is not a thing with us but there are stores of it.
-And we do not send it down except in appointed measure."
+In chapter LIV: 49, "Truly we have created everything by measure" and in the chapter XV: 21, "And there is not a thing with us but there are stores of it.
+And we do not send it down except in appointed measure.

-Careful observation reveals that the Book itself declares its own perfection and beauty, that it encompasses all aspects of creation and the Creator, and that there is no fault or shortcoming in it.
+" Careful observation reveals that the Book itself declares its own perfection and beauty, that it encompasses all aspects of creation and the Creator, and that there is no fault or shortcoming in it.
 Such is the perfection of the Qur'an, which itself is one of the signs of God, that it makes the reader forget himself in rapturous appreciation of its beauty.